jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Buffer_Overflows.md

 Key points:
 - buffer is 140 bytes.
 - strcpy(buffer, string) copies without length checking.
+The overflow occurs because strcpy copies user input into var_90h (the buffer at rbp-0x90) without checking length, allowing us to overwrite the saved return address.
 - main method has 2 arguments int argc and char **argv.
 - These will be stored on stack and it wont necessessarily be in order they follow in code.
 So will need to determine space after the variable we use in over flow.